 Couriers and Messengers Services Price Index (CMSPI)

-The Couriers and Messengers Services Price Index (CMSPI) is a monthly price index measuring the change over time in prices for courier and messenger services provided by long and short distance delivery companies to Canadian-based business clients.
+The Couriers and Messengers Services Price Index (CMSPI) is a monthly price index measuring the change over time in prices for courier and messenger services provided by long and short distance delivery companies to businesses and households in Canada.

 - Prices and price indexes

 Coverage for the CMSPI targets the largest establishments of the courier sector, as defined by categories 4921 and 4922 of the North American Industry Classification System (NAICS).
 The courier sector (4921) consists of establishments primarily engaged in providing air, surface or combined courier delivery services.
 Courier establishments of the Post Office are included.
 Local messengers (4922) comprise establishments primarily engaged in providing messenger and delivery services of small parcels within a single urban area.
 Establishment engaged in the delivery of letters and documents, such as legal documents, often by bicycle or on foot; the delivery of small parcels such as take-out restaurant meals, alcoholic beverages and groceries, on a fee basis, usually by small truck or van, are included.